ant-design/ant-design-mini/src/Radio/index.en.md

 # Radio

-Make a single selection from a set of options.
+Single selection from a set of options.

 ## Introduction